 Regional insights

-Florida is four different storm states
+Florida is six different storm states

 ~2.7M residents